jumogehn/vimrc/README.md

 ## Sources

-This small script is copied and pasted from the sources below.
+This small scripts are copied and pasted from the sources below.

 http://kangcom.com/sub/view.asp?sku=201008310017&mcd=571